 FAIRMONT, W.Va., Nov.
-16, 2015 /PRNewswire/ -- The leaves have fallen, and Mon Power, a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is preparing for winter weather by completing inspections and conducting maintenance on weather-sensitive equipment across its service area.
+14, 2017 /PRNewswire/ -- In preparation for winter, Mon Power, a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.

-Helicopter patrols also are completing inspections on nearly 2,100 miles of FirstEnergy transmission lines located in the Mon Power service area.
+Helicopter patrols also are completing inspections on approximately 2,100 miles of FirstEnergy transmission lines located in the Mon Power area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
-Any critical reliability issues identified during the inspection will be addressed.
+Any potential reliability issues identified during the inspection may then be addressed.

-Tree trimming is another key to preparing our system to meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Mon Power tree contractors have trimmed nearly 3,700 circuit miles of electric lines since January.
+In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
+Mon Power tree contractors expect to complete trimming along more than 4,500 circuit miles of electric lines in 2017.

 Employee safety also is a priority during the winter.
 Mon Power's cold-weather operational procedures are reviewed with linemen, substation electricians, and meter readers in advance of any frigid conditions.
-Mon Power personnel often receive extra breaks to stay warm when working in extreme cold to restore power after an outage.
+Mon Power personnel often take extra measures to stay warm when working in extreme cold to restore power after an outage.
 Crews also could be delayed by treacherous driving conditions.

 Mon Power, a FirstEnergy electric distribution company, serves about 385,000 customers in 34 West Virginia counties.
-Visit FirstEnergy on the web at www.firstenergycorp.com and follow Mon Power on Twitter @MonPowerWV.
+Follow Mon Power on Twitter @MonPowerWV.

 SOURCE FirstEnergy Corp.